 6. Verde Valley

 So far on this Phoenix to Las Vegas scenic drive, we’ve stopped at charming small towns, incredible natural sites, and fascinating historical monuments.
 If all of that is not enough, it’s time to add another unexpected thing into the mix — wine!
 While Arizona may not be the first destination that springs to mind when it comes to grape cultivation, there is actually some incredible wine country located in the Verde Valley in Northern Arizona, near to the town of Cornville.

 In the town of Cornville itself, you can visit a number of tasting rooms that offer up wines made from nearby wineries, or you could visit some of the vineyards yourself.
 One of the most popular and highly acclaimed is Oak Creek Vineyards, a family-run boutique winery located just outside of Cornville.
-You can sometimes find great deals to visit on Groupon.

 Just keep in mind that Arizona has some of the strictest drunk driving laws in the country, so make sure you’re sober enough to take the wheel after you have a wine tasting!